 Related: 7 Cool Things About Leon Draisaitl

-Though the 24-year-old has been getting criticized more as of late due to some underwhelming playoff performances, there is no denying he is one of the NHL’s most talented players.
+Though the 25-year-old has been criticized due to some underwhelming playoff performances, there is no denying he is one of the NHL’s most talented players.
 On top of that, he also has a fun-loving personality which makes him an easy guy to route for.
 With that being said, here are 7 cool things about the Toronto Maple Leafs star winger.

 Mom Missed His First NHL Goal